Gordonby/aks-my-first-cluster/README.md

 # aks-my-first-cluster

-Using GitHub workflows to interact with AKS.
-100 level content.
+Using GitHub workflows to ;

+- create an Azure Kubernetes Service infrastructure environment.
+- deploy a Web Application to Kubernetes

+`100 level content`

 ## Pre-req's